 We have some clients who have deep moral or religious concerns regarding filing for bankruptcy.
-It is helpful to understand that modern bankruptcy laws have their roots in the bible.
-The “seven year rule” respecting the discharge of debts stems from the “Lord’s Release” in the bible.
-In Deuteronomy, it was mandated that debts be forgiven every seven years, regardless of a person’s circumstances.
-Deuteronomy 15: 1-3 ("At the end of every seven years you shall grant a release.
-And this is the manner of the release: every creditor shall release what he has lent to his neighbor or his brother, because the Lord’s release has been proclaimed".).
+It is helpful to understand that modern bankruptcy laws have their roots in The Bible.
+The “seven-year rule” respecting the discharge of debts stems from the “Lord’s Release” in The Bible.
+Deuteronomy mandated that debts be forgiven every seven years, regardless of a person’s circumstances.

-In some form or another, all major religions, including Christianity, Judaism, Hinduism, and Islam prohibit usury by lenders while promoting compassion for debtors.
-Similarly, all religions value family preservation far more than repayment of debts.
+In some form or another, all major religions, including Christianity, Judaism, Hinduism, and Islam, prohibit usury by lenders while promoting compassion for debtors.
+Similarly, all religions value family preservation far more than the repayment of debts.

 You can never get credit again.

-If I file for bankrupt once, I can never file again.
+If I file for bankruptcy once, I can never file again.

 If I file for bankruptcy, I don’t have to list all of my debts.

 Not true.
 If you file for bankruptcy, you have to list all of your creditors.
 You cannot pick and choose who to list.
 Some clients tell us that they do not want to list a local bank or keep one or more credit cards.
 This is not possible.